espresso-time/ARKPaper/README.md

 ## How to use
 ARKpaper works on browser and natively offline on Mac, Linux or Windows.
-[Here you can find the downloadable version of ARKPaper](https://github.com/espresso-time/ARKPaper/releases).
+[Here you can try it online](https://espresso-time.github.io/ARKPaper) or [here you can find the downloadable version of ARKPaper](https://github.com/espresso-time/ARKPaper/releases).

 ## What is a paper wallet?